Language

 Another reason for the honor, which fortunately for the count remained undiscovered until the end of the war, was the rescue of the Swiss Jew Rosalie Janson from deportation and the associated certain death.
 You can find more information on this >>> HERE <<<

-We are now planning to plant trees ourselves, which may grow and flourish for the goals of our society – peace, international understanding, tolerance and reconciliation – in the future, ideally worldwide, but we would like to start with a first step in Halle (Saale), the headquarters of our society.
+We are now planning to plant trees ourselves, which may grow and flourish for the goals of our society – peace, international understanding, tolerance and reconciliation – in the future, ideally worldwide, but we started with a first step in Halle (Saale), the headquarters of our society.

 Google-Code